 As a private university, University of Applied Sciences Europe is funded not by the state, but by tuition fees.
-For this reason, studying at UE costs more than at a public university.
-But it’s worth it: UE graduates meet essential requirements of business, and this sets them apart from the graduates of many public universities.
+For this reason, studying at University of Applied Sciences Europe costs more than at a public university.
+But it’s worth it: Our graduates meet essential requirements of business, and this sets them apart from the graduates of many public universities.
 Your employment and earnings prospects are greatly improved.

 We are happy to provide you with information on funding your studies and on any available scholarships.
-If you have any further questions, our Student Guidance Office can provide you with detailed information.
-Find out useful information on Masters funding in Germany on this website.
+Find out useful information on this website.

-Students must meet the following requirements to qualify for the master’s degree program:
+Students must meet the following requirements to qualify for the master’s degree programme: